heidariarash/DeepGUI/README.md

 The new features are as follows:
 + Now you can use transfer learning.

++ The bug in the learning rate is fixed.

 ## DeepGUI Version 0.2.0 is OUT!
 What's New!?
 Now you can ...
 + Generate code using PyTorch framework (although, because PyTorch sequential models doesn't support time analysis, recurrent layers are not supported).